Salaam Namaste: Critical reception

 Salaam Namaste received generally positive reviews from critics, with praise directed at its contemporary themes, performances, and fresh approach to urban relationships.
-Particular acclaim was given to Preity Zinta's portrayal of Ambar, which was widely considered among her finest performances.
+Particular acclaim was given to Preity Zinta's portrayal of Ambar, which was considered among her finest performances.
 Taran Adarsh of Bollywood Hungama rated the film 4 out of 5 stars, calling it "an immensely likeable film that should appeal to all ages, mainly its target audience—the youth."
-He praised Saif Ali Khan’s "spirited performance" and described Zinta’s work as "her most accomplished performance to date."
-The Hindu highlighted the film’s emotional relatability, especially in the second half, noting Zinta’s "good job with the hysterics."
+He praised Saif Ali Khan's "spirited performance" and described Zinta's work as "her most accomplished performance to date."
+The Hindu highlighted the film's emotional relatability, especially in the second half, noting Zinta's "good job with the hysterics."
 Dominic Ferrao of Filmfare wrote that both leads "come off with flying colors," and called the film an example of how "Indian cinema is evolving."
-Pratim D. Gupta of The Telegraph called it "the film of the year," citing Khan’s comic timing and Zinta’s screen presence as key strengths.
+Pratim D. Gupta of The Telegraph called it "the film of the year," citing Khan's comic timing and Zinta's screen presence as key strengths.

-Several critics emphasized the film’s nuanced take on adult relationships.
-Devyani Srivastava of Mid-Day wrote that the film’s "substance lies in the pensive questions it poses," and described Zinta’s character Ambar as "a rare Bollywood heroine" for her independence and assertiveness.
+Several critics emphasized the film's nuanced take on adult relationships.
+Devyani Srivastava of Mid-Day wrote that the film's "substance lies in the pensive questions it poses," and described Zinta's character Ambar as "a rare Bollywood heroine" for her independence and assertiveness.
 Subhash K. Jha argued that the performances compensated for what he considered a "mediocre story," while Screen praised the visual appeal and the "confident debut" of director Siddharth Anand.
 Sarita Tanwar of Mid-Day called the subject "bold, refreshing, and unique" but felt the screenplay required "fine-tuning."
 Lindsay Perreira of Rediff.com appreciated the humor and the chemistry between the leads, noting that it offered "an afternoon of laughs" and a "well-shot tour of Melbourne."
 Rama Sharma of The Tribune described the film as worth watching despite what she felt was an "inadequate" ending.

 Some critics were more reserved.
-Namrata Joshi of Outlook praised the film’s progressive portrayal of its characters but found the treatment of the pregnancy subplot unconvincing.
+Namrata Joshi of Outlook praised the film's progressive portrayal of its characters but found the treatment of the pregnancy subplot unconvincing.
 Khalid Mohamed of DNA India noted the film was "polarized between the terrific and the tedious," though he acknowledged the strength of the lead performances.
 Anubha Sawhney pointed out similarities to the 1995 Hollywood film Nine Months, suggesting that certain scenes were directly inspired by it.

 Internationally, Salaam Namaste also received attention.
 Derek Elley of Variety described it as "a bonny 2.5 hours of dialogue-driven entertainment," commending the leads for their ability to move between comedy and drama without sentimentality.
 Ethan Alter of Film Journal International remarked that the Melbourne setting and performances were standouts in an otherwise conventional Bollywood film.
 Manish Gajjar of the BBC praised the film as "a great entertainer," citing the "perfect" comic timing of Khan and Zinta.
 Anita Gates of The New York Times gave the film a mixed review, calling Zinta "cheerleader-homecoming queen-fraternity sweetheart pretty," but critiquing the overall narrative structure.